haooliveira84/terraform-provider-scc/docs/data-sources/system_mapping_resources.md

 Required:

-- `id` (String) The resource itself, which, depending on the owning system mapping, is either a URL path (or the leading section of it), or a RFC function name.
+- `url_path` (String) The resource itself, which, depending on the owning system mapping, is either a URL path (or the leading section of it), or a RFC function name.

 Read-Only:

 - `creation_date` (String) Date of creation of system mapping resource.
 - `description` (String) Description.
 This property is not available unless explicitly set.
 - `enabled` (Boolean) Boolean flag indicating whether the resource is enabled.
-- `exact_match_only` (Boolean) Boolean flag determining whether access is granted only if the requested resource is an exact match.
+- `path_only` (Boolean) Boolean flag determining whether access is granted only if the requested resource is an exact match.

+__UI Equivalent:__ *Access Policy*

+- true → *Path Only (Sub-Paths Are Excluded)*
+- false → *Path And All Sub-Paths*
 - `websocket_upgrade_allowed` (Boolean) Boolean flag indicating whether websocket upgrade is allowed.
 This property is of relevance only if the owning system mapping employs protocol HTTP or HTTPS.